Shopify/polaris/.changeset/weak-lizards-give.md

 '@shopify/stylelint-polaris': minor
 ---

-Disallows percentage as a unit
+Disallows percentage and other CSS values as a unit